liferay/liferay-frontend-projects/packages/generator-liferay-theme/README.md

 yo liferay-theme:import
 ```

-The `liferay-theme:import` generator enables you to import pre-existing Liferay themes from the SDK.
+The `liferay-theme:import` generator enables you to import pre-existing Liferay themes from the toolkit.

 ### Layout